tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/introductiontotokenengineering.md

 # Hero section
 title: "Introduction to Token Engineering"
-description: "Module 1: Introduction to Token Engineering, is the first part of our five-part tutorial series covers fundamental concepts of token engineering, its importance in digital economic systems, and why it matters."
+description: "Module 1: Introduction to Token Engineering, is the first part of our five-part tutorial series.
+Covering fundamental concepts of token engineering, its importance in digital economic systems, and why it matters."

 # Author box
 author:
-    title: Token Engineering Tutorials
+    title: "Market Design"
-    title_url: '/tutorials/introduction-tutorials/introduction/'
+    title_url: '/tutorials/introduction-tutorials/module2/'
     external_url: true
-    description: Become a leader in the transformative field of token engineering.
-Learn skills to build robust, equitable, and sustainable digital economies.
+    description: Second part of our five-part tutorial series.

 # Micro navigation
 micro_nav: true